Primary Stylistic Influences:

 - Jerk Jock: Fans of the genre have generally grown to be stereotyped as this, primarily due to the party-friendly nature of the music and the frequent inclusions of ska-punk songs on nineties fratboy comedy movie soundtracks.
 Sublime, Reel Big Fish, and 311 in particular have gained a reputation for fratboy douchebag fans; while this isn't entirely true, the reaction at the average college bar when "Santeria" or "Beautiful Disaster" comes up on the jukebox proves that it isn't untrue, either.

 - The genre has been abandoned to a greater-or-lesser extent by this demographic in recent years though- they tend to prefer Top 40 Pop and Rn B, GangstaRap / Glam Rap and Brostep (a subgenre of Dubstep) these days.
 Back in the 90s/early 2000s, on the other hand...

-- Mohs Scale of Rock and Metal Hardness: Anywhere from a 4 to a 7, depending on how much Hardcore Punk / Heavy Metal vs. Ska / Reggae influence a given band has.
+- Mohs Scale of Rock and Metal Hardness: Typically anywhere from a 4 to 8, depending on how much Hardcore Punk / Heavy Metal vs. Ska / Reggae influence a given band has.
 Many bands also go up and down the scale depending on the song, or even within a song.

 - Neo Classical Punk Zydeco Rockabilly: It's not uncommon for bands to have other musical influences besides the obvious Ska and Punk Rock ones- for example, Heavy Metal in the case of The Mighty Mighty Bosstones and Reel Big Fish, or Reggae and HipHop in the case of Sublime.
 Rancid experimented with Pop Punk, Hardcore Punk, Rockabilly, Reggae, Latin Music and Blues at various times, as well...